PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level04.md

 cat ...Hiding-From-You
 ```

-Read that file and get the answer
+Read that file and get the answer.

 ---